 Obviously, some large-scale transformations are happening in the ecosystem.
 Primarily due to the fact the cloud provides efficient resources at low prices (or for free), which is certainly an appealing option for institutions that are rely increasingly on technology to improve teaching and learning methods.

 Perceptions of The Cloud in Educational Institutions

 Once the cloud passed its infancy phase, it evolved into a truly complex notion that includes a large set of applications, resources, and providers.
 However, some things remained the same.
 This primarily refers to their perceived benefits and associated security risks.
-As an all-encompassing report on the issue, RightScale’s 2014 State of the Cloud Report reveals how businesses see benefits of the cloud:

 - Higher availability (48%)